qnub/docker-rtmp-multistream/docs/quickstart.md

 1. ```git clone git@github.com:JacobSanford/docker-rtmp-multistream.git```
 2. ```cd docker-rtmp-multistream```
 3. Copy the `env/relay.env` file to `env/.env`:
+   1. Set `RELAY_SECRET` to some unique string to secure this relay server from others.
+You can use https://www.uuidgenerator.net/ to create safe unique string.
-   1. Add any of required keys: Twitch, KICK, YouTube, etc.
+   2. Add any of required keys: Twitch, KICK, YouTube, etc and/or change URLs.
+URL should not ends with `/` and add `/app` at the ned of KICK URL if it not already there.
-   2. Configure stream quality settings as needed.
+   3. Configure stream quality settings as needed.
 For more information, see the specific documentation for [Tranbscode](services/transcode.md), as well as [Quality Considerations](quality.md).
 4. Execute ```./start.sh```

 The relay is now ready to receive video from your streaming software.
 It will work always and start aurtomatically when docker service starts.
 To shut down the service, run command `docker compose down`.